YuxuanLiu1112/HierLLM/README.md

 ```

-## Training and Evaluating HQRA on D-J Simulator
+## Training and Evaluating HierLLM on D-J Simulator

-To train and evaluate HQRA on D-J Simulator, run
+To train and evaluate HierLLM on D-J Simulator, run

 ```
 python main.py --env=default='DKT_junyi'